stevleibelt/slides/2013/131203_symfonyug_proxy_logger/talk_en.rst

 ========================

 * distinction between logging, metrics and writing of history
-* present you a way of logging
+* present a concept of logging
-* present you a logging component
+* present a logging component

 ----